Trusted San Fernando Criminal Defense Attorney

 - There is no legal basis for the charge.

-If new evidence arises that undercuts the current charge, or the state determines that they lack enough evidence to support the more severe charge, the charges against you may be reduced.
+- Reduce Your Charges: If new evidence arises that undercuts the current charge, or the state determines that they lack enough evidence to support the more severe charge, the charges against you may be reduced.
 Getting a charge reduction can help significantly lower the potential criminal penalties that you face, especially if the charge is reduced from a felony to a misdemeanor.

-Plea deals are beneficial for prosecutors and defendants both, as it removes the need for the court to hear and decide on the case.
+- Negotiate for a Plea Deal: Plea deals are beneficial for prosecutors and defendants both, as it removes the need for the court to hear and decide on the case.
 It also lowers the potential punishment faced by the defendant.
 The defendant and their family are also able to avoid a potentially lengthy and difficult trial.

 If your case progresses to a trial, and you intend for your guilt to be determined by a jury, there are three common potential findings:

-If the defendant is acquitted unanimously by the jury, they have been found not guilty of the crime for which they are accused.
+- Acquitted: If the defendant is acquitted unanimously by the jury, they have been found not guilty of the crime for which they are accused.
 This does not necessarily mean that the defendant was found innocent but that the prosecutor was unable to prove beyond a reasonable doubt that the defendant was guilty.

-If the jury finds the defendant guilty, the prosecutor was able to prove to the jury the defendant’s guilt beyond a reasonable doubt.
+- Guilty: If the jury finds the defendant guilty, the prosecutor was able to prove to the jury the defendant’s guilt beyond a reasonable doubt.
 Once the defendant has been found guilty, they will proceed to the sentencing hearing for those counts unless a judge grants the defendant’s motion for a new trial per PC 1181.

-In a hung jury, each member of the jury was not able to reach a unanimous decision of guilty or not guilty.
+- Hung Jury: In a hung jury, each member of the jury was not able to reach a unanimous decision of guilty or not guilty.
 If even one jury member does not agree with the rest, a hung jury arises and the defendant retains the presumption of innocence.
 In the event of a hung jury, there are three outcomes: a dismissal of the case, a retrial with a new jury, or a plea bargain for a reduced charge.

 Choosing the Right Criminal Defense Attorney